techmania-team/techmania-docs/English/Theme/Introduction.md

 If your script is split between multiple files, make sure to execute other files with `tm.ExecuteScriptFromTheme` instead of `tm.ExecuteScript`.
 The former passes the script files' paths to MoonSharp, allowing the debugger to find these source files.

 Regardless of your choice of IDE, another debugging tool is available: the Lua enrivonment wires the `print` function to Unity's `Debug.Log`, so when your script calls `print`, you can find the result in Unity's console.

+## UI debugging

+To debug UI, use UI Toolkit's debugger, available at Window - UI Toolkit Debugger.
+Once TECHMANIA loads and displays the theme, choose "Panel Settings" from the top-left dropdown to display the visual tree of your theme.

 ## `getApi`, API version and top-level tables